Category theory for scientists (Old version): Graphs

 \subsection{Paths in a graph}

-We all know what a path in a graph is.
-The following definition makes this precise.
+We all know what a path in a graph is, especially if we understand that a path must always follow the direction of arrows.
+The following definition makes this idea precise.
 In particular, one can have paths of any finite length $n\in\NN$, even length $0$ or $1$.
-Also, we want to be able to talk about the source vertex and target vertex of a path, as well as composition of paths.
+Also, we want to be able to talk about the source vertex and target vertex of a path, as well as concatenation of paths.